Submissions

 • Acknowledgments;

-• Conflict of interests;
+• Conflict of Interest Statement;

 • References;